wolfgang-desalvador/av-resim-on-aks/README.md

 ## Login in Azure CLI

 Here we will assume that we are using an Azure VM with a System Assigned Identity enabled and being Owner on the Resource Group.
+The same login process can be done also on a Windows machine, without `--identity` flag.

 ```bash
 az login --identity